 This allows for easy slice and chopping of tough, fibrous material.
 The only drawback is that knives sharpened to this angle require more sharpening than their western counterparts.
 To learn more about knife angles and which one might best serve you in your kitchen check out this article about knife sharpening angles.

 It’s also important to consider the handle or your knife.
 The handle is the part which you will have the most contact with.
 The handle should be comfortable in your hand and easy to clean.
 Traditionally, chef’s knives have wooden handles.
 While these can be beautiful when you first purchase these knives, they tend to wear down more quickly than plastic, rubber, or composite materials.
-Wooden handles can also develop small cracks which becomes a breeding ground for mold and bacterial.
+Wooden handles can also develop small cracks which become a breeding ground for mold and bacteria.
 For these reasons, we discourage knives with wooden handles.

 Now, let’s take a look at our top picks for chef’s knives.

-Henckels Professional S 8-Inch Chef Knife
+Henckels PURE S 8-Inch Chef Knife

 Henckels has been one of the top knife manufacturers since the 18th century.
 This model is made in Germany where Henckels’ main manufacturing facilities are located.
 The blade and handle are forged from a single piece of stainless steel with a riveted handle.
 The handle has the classic feel of wood without any of the sanitation concerns that come along with it.
 This knife has a great feel, good weight, and is perfect for general kitchen use.